Authored By: Northwest Justice Project

 - Spanish / Español

-7116EN - This publication answers common questions about welfare fraud and offers important information that you should know if you are being accused of welfare fraud.
+Answers to common questions about welfare fraud and important information that you should know if you are being accused of welfare fraud.
+Publication #7116EN

 - What is welfare fraud?

-- How does DSHS decide whether I lied or it was just a mistake?
+- How do they decide I lied instead of just made a mistake?

 - What is a FRED investigator?

-- I am being investigated.
+- They are investigating me for fraud.
 What are my rights?

-- What if I have not reported the income because another person, for example the parent of my children, has made threats against me?
+- What if I did not report the income because my children's other parent has threatened me?